 - Share: If you want to treat the office, share a fruit based dessert, cut up veggies and arrange in fun shapes.
 We used 2 yellow peppers (orange pepper would work, too!), cut in half and made a pumpkin patch.
 We added hummus as the stem and celery on the bottom as if growing around grass.
 Simple + fun!
 Or make a Halloween-colored dried fruit and nut trail mix.
 Dried apricots, raisins and dried bananas work perfectly.

-Get in the spirit of this fun holiday – put on a costume and go for walk or dance at our Halloween zumba class!
-Enjoy some good food and sample a few treats.
-Have fun!
+Get in the spirit of this fun holiday – put on a costume and go for walk or dance in a zumba class!

 Blog, fall, halloween, Nutrition, nutrition tips